lukablasi/ChimeBot/README.md

 </ol>

 ## How to use
 The app will open a browser page and select required options from PPR.
-This process will not be seen by a user however can be if Playwriht's configurations are changed in "index.js".
+This process will not be seen by a user however can be if Playwright's configurations are changed in "index.js".
 The ChimeBot will select desirable settings but those can be adjusted in a code.

 ![](https://github.com/lukablasi/ChimeBot/blob/main/screenshots/ppr.PNG)

-Make sure your app has correct link to the place where shift plan is located.
+Ensure your app has correct link to the place where shift plan is located.
 Make sure it is searching for a file with a correct name - by default it a current day in a format DD/MM/YYYY with a string "Shift Plan.xlsm".
 The app will not be able to find a file if file's name doesn't have an expected value.

 ![](https://github.com/lukablasi/ChimeBot/blob/main/screenshots/shiftplan.PNG)